Skip to content

 1. Take your photo against a white wall using your phone camera.
 Use the rear camera for better quality.
 Stand about 1.5 meters from the wall.

-2. Crop to 5:7 ratio — frame your face so it fills 70–80% of the vertical space.
+2. Crop to 5:7 ratio — frame your face so the head, chin to crown, fills 70–80% of the vertical space.

 4. Check the background — if it is not pure white, run it through background removal first.